When the weather seems to be working against you, make the most of these cosy pubs in Leeds…

 17. Kirkstall Bridge Inn

-A cracking little boozer out in the suburbs, Kirkstall Bridge Inn is traditional pub with loads of character and plenty of tasty bevvies behind the bar.
+A cracking little boozer out in the suburbs, Kirkstall Bridge Inn is a traditional pub with loads of character and plenty of tasty bevvies behind the bar.
 It comes from the guys at Kirkstall Brewery, so the quality is guaranteed, and you can couple your drinks with burgers, steaks and pies.
 As for the decor, it’s a proper pub vibe – think stained glass windows, metal beer signs and wood panels, alongside traditional stonework and vintage furniture.

 The Bridge Inn, 12 Bridge Road, Kirkstall, West Yorkshire, LS5 3BW.